ChrstphrHll/npc_gen/students/Efjan Andrathath.md

 # Efjan Andrathath
 ---
 ### Description
-- Gnome Druid from Principality of the Palus Peoples
+- Gnome Druid from Shadesburry Initiative
 - 1st year Protection student in Burk
-- shoulder length wavy black hair that's plain, Amber eyes, and Light skin
+- long curly dark red hair that's well kept, Amber eyes, and Light skin
 - Is Invisible and Brutal, and has Flexibility as their ideal

 ### Organizations